y2nd/Weather-app/README.md

 # Live-Weather
 A weather app with an aesthetic view built with React and Tailwind.
-It uses OpenWeatherMap api to list data based on location.
+It uses OpenWeatherMap api to retrieve data based on location.

 ## Install:
 Install dependecies using the following command: